bhoomijn/bhoomijn/README.md

 ## 🌟 About Me
 - Passionate about Artificial Intelligence & Machine Learning
-- Building strong foundations in Python, DSA, and Git
+- Skilled in Python, C, and C++ programming
 - Exploring projects and contributing to open-source
 - Consistent learner, documenting my journey on GitHub